-The past decade saw cryptocurrencies taking the world by storm, providing a whole lot of investment opportunities to interested people.
+The past 10 to 15 years saw cryptocurrencies taking the world by storm, providing a whole host of investment opportunities to interested people.
 This phenomenon also led to the emergence of more and more crypto exchanges with each passing year.

 Today, a great multitude of investors use these platforms to buy and sell their preferred cryptocurrencies including the biggest, Bitcoin.